All About Cellulite: How to Remedy It?

 1. Sugars and refined carbohydrates

-- Cellulite formation accentuated by hormonal fluctuations: Hormonal fluctuations caused by a diet rich in sugars can accentuate the appearance of cellulite.
+• Formation of cellulite accentuated by hormonal fluctuations: Hormonal fluctuations caused by a diet high in sugars can accentuate the appearance of cellulite.

 2. Saturated and trans fats

-- Retention of subcutaneous fats: They promote the accumulation of fats under the skin, increasing irregularities and making cellulite more visible.
+• Subcutaneous fat retention: They promote the accumulation of fat under the skin, increasing irregularities and making cellulite more visible.

-Salt, when consumed in excess, can lead to water retention, contributing to cellulite.
+Salt, when consumed in excess, can lead to water retention, thus contributing to cellulite.

-- Water retention: Salt draws water into the tissues, causing swelling which accentuates the bumpy appearance of the skin.
+• Water retention: Salt draws water into the tissues, causing swelling that accentuates the dimpled appearance of the skin.

-To effectively combat cellulite, it is essential to choose foods that promote good skin health, reduce inflammation, and encourage healthy digestion.
+To effectively combat cellulite, it is essential to choose foods that promote healthy skin, reduce inflammation, and encourage healthy digestion.

-Here is a list of the types of foods to include in your diet:
+Here is a list of types of foods to include in your diet:

 1. Foods rich in fiber

-Fiber plays a crucial role in digestion and reducing water retention.
-They also help regulate blood sugar, which prevents insulin spikes responsible for fat storage.
+Fibers play a crucial role in digestion and reducing water retention.
+They also help regulate blood sugar levels, which prevents insulin spikes responsible for fat storage.

 Examples: